zstenger93/scop/README.md

 ## .mtl Files

-Material files (.mtl) contain values essential for material and lighting calculations in the rendering process.
+[Material](https://paulbourke.net/dataformats/mtl/) files (.mtl) contain values essential for `material` and `lighting` calculations `in the rendering process`.
 While a single object can have multiple texture files with different material attributes, this project currently supports handling one texture file and settings per object.

 ## Input Handling